Wolverine971/9takes/src/blog/people/politicians/Barack-Obama.md

   />
 </div>

+> "Change will not come if we wait for some other person or some other time.
+We are the ones we've been waiting for.
+We are the change that we seek."

 > "I tend not to be a mean person, you know, if I get lazy, then I get mad at myself"

 <p class="firstLetter">Barack Obama, the 44th president of the United States, is an Enneagram Type 9, "The Peacemaker"</p>